Spitalskirche

 „Für die gesamten Spitalsgebäude stand nur ein Brunnen im Hof, von dem das Wasser in alle Räume getragen werden musste, zur Verfügung.
 Eine Kanalisation fehlte; es gab einzig Abortgruben.
 Die Küche lag ebenerdig und gleich dahinter befand sich das Leichenzimmer, in dem auch die Aufbahrungen vorgenommen wurden.
 Der Keller diente zugleich als Trocken- und Desinfektionsraum.
 Die Schwestern mussten einen Backofen so lange heizen, bis alle Läuse tot waren.
 Der Garten war für die männlichen und weiblichen Patienten abgeteilt.
 In einem Stöcklgebäude waren die Irren untergebracht; zwei Zimmer standen für die ruhigen Patienten zur Verfügung, dann drei Tobzellen und eine Teeküche….
 Typhuskranke wurden überhaupt nicht abgesondert.
 Wenn Deliranten ihre Betten verlassen wollten, dann wurde einfach ein festes Gitter um das Bett aufgestellt.“

 Even before the move, the city hospital was a teaching hospital and closely linked to the university.
 The teaching activities were one of the main reasons for the move and expansion, the rapid population growth was the other.
 After the reopening of the university in 1826, there were only just over 20 students; the scale of today's study and clinic operations would have been unimaginable at the time.
-In 1888, it moved to its current location at the western end of Anichstraße, where it grew to an impressive size.
-Today, Innsbruck's clinic is known, respected and valued far beyond the country's borders.
+In 1888, the hospital moved to its current location at the western end of Anichstraße, where it grew to an impressive size.
+Today, Innsbruck's hospital is known, respected and valued far beyond the country's borders.
 The site is almost a neighbourhood in its own right and Tirol Kliniken is the largest employer in the province.
-The corner building Maria-Theresienstraße / Marktplatz, which was built in 1888 instead of the hospital, is now a residential building with shops on the ground floor.

 Of Maultasch, Habsburgs and the Black Death

 Meinhard's territory was economically and politically more contemporary than the prince-bishoprics.
 He relied on a modern administration.
 He was assisted by Florentine merchants and bankers, the most modern business consultants in Europe at the time.
 In order to create a certain degree of legal certainty for the estates, entrepreneurs and subjects, he had a codified land law drawn up.
 For the first time, all properties in Tyrol were standardised in a land register.
 Meinhard broke the episcopal minting sovereignty and had coins minted with the Tyrolean eagle as the coat of arms, following the Italian model.
 This curtailed the de facto power of the church.
 Although the bishops of Brixen and Trento were still landowners and lords of the manor, their imperial fiefdoms only existed formally, as their connection to and dependence on the County of Tyrol were too close.
-Land in the mountainsbut from the official Dominium Tirolisthe reign of Tyrol.
-He found his final resting place in Stams Abbey, where Tyrol's winter sports elite are trained today.
+Land in the mountainsbut from the official Dominium Tirolis, the reign of Tyrol.
+The city of Innsbruck also grew under Meinhard.
+Around 1500 people had settled here.
+Where today the Maria-Theresienstraße invites you to stroll around, the Neustadt approached.
+Meinhard found his final resting place in Stams Abbey, where Tyrol's winter sports elite are trained today.

 Margaret's reign was characterised by crises for which she was not responsible, but which were nevertheless blamed on her.
 The 14th century brought global warming, which also resulted in a great plague of locusts in Innsbruck.
 Crop failure and hunger were the result.
 But that was not all.
 After the fire of 1333 in Anbruggen seven years later, another major fire devastated Wilten and Innsbruck, including the parish church of St Jakob.
 From 1348 to 1350, the plague ravaged Europe.
 The disease travelled from Venice via Trento and the Adige Valley to Innsbruck.
 The Black death decimated the population dramatically.
 In some parts of Tyrol, the population was reduced by more than half.
 Not only the number of deaths, but also the gruesome way in which the victims died in great pain and physical deformity left an impression on the pious population.
 There is not much information on the outbreak of the plague in Innsbruck in the archives, but the consequences of the epidemic were devastating, as they were throughout Europe.
 In her will, an Innsbruck woman who fell ill with the plague spoke of the "common dying that is going on in the country".